Production Operator

 1

-Practice basic troubleshooting using a consistent checklist5
+Practice basic troubleshooting using a consistent checklist

 Document accomplishments such as scrap reduction, uptime gains, and on time output